HarryLovesCode/Vulkan-API-Book/chap3/chap3.md

 } VkDeviceCreateInfo;
 ```

-Following the usage guidelines outlined in the specification, creating a `VkDeviceCreateInfo` object looks like this...
+Following the usage guidelines outlined in the specification, creating a `VkDeviceCreateInfo` object looks like this:

 ```cpp
 std::vector<const char *> enabledExtensions = { VK_KHR_SWAPCHAIN_EXTENSION_NAME };